Kara-4search/BypassETW_CSharp/README.md

 ## TO-DO list
 - bypass some AVs
-- Update the project later with the egg hunt
+- Update the project later with the egg hunt（DONE）
 - Build a shellcode loader combine all the technics

 ## Reference link: